 Integrated Capture adds redo-based capture for User Defined Type (UDT) and ANYDATA data types.
 It is enabled by default and can only be enabled if the source database version is 12.1.0.1 or greater and the source database compatibility is 12.0.0.0.0 or greater.
 Replicat from Oracle GoldenGate release 12.1.2.1.0 must be used.
-If a source or target database of release 12.1.0.1 is used, the Streams patch for bug 18038108 must be installed on the database.
 To use Native Support, all of your Oracle databases and Oracle GoldenGate instances must be release 12.1.0.1 or greater to be compatible.